Article Table Of Contents

 - Raton (Photos | Homes For Sale)

-Sunland Park took the number one over all spot for the largest Hispanic population in New Mexico for 2019.
+What's the city in new mexico with the largest hispanic/latino population?
+Sunland Park took the number one over all spot for the largest Hispanic population in new mexico for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In New Mexico With The Largest Hispanic Population For 2019
+How We Determined The Cities In new mexico With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: